Raelon blog image for electric pallet jack buying guide on whether electric pallet jacks are worth it

 What Is an Electric Pallet Jack?

 An electric pallet jack, also called a power pallet jack, powered pallet truck, or walkie, is a motorized warehouse tool designed for lifting and transporting pallets over short distances.
-Unlike manual pallet jacks, electric versions use powered travel and often powered lift, reducing physical strain and helping teams move more loads consistently.
-For many operations, it’s the most practical jack for pallet movement when daily volume is high.
+Unlike manual pallet jacks, electric versions use powered travel and often powered lift, which reduces physical strain and helps teams move more loads with less effort.

-If you’re new to powered units and want the basics first, this step-by-step guide on how to use a pallet jack shows how operators control travel, lifting, turning, and parking safely.
+If you are new to powered equipment and want a more basic overview first, read this step by step guide on how to use a pallet jack.

 Key Benefits of Electric Pallet Jacks